nb-twy/ParkDirectories/README.md

 ----
 ## Using Park Directories
-You can read everything you need to know from the command's help.
+Most of what you need to know to be successful with Park Directories is right in the help text.
 ```bash
 $ pd -h
 Park Directories